kevin1610433/MS2-TeenageMutantNinjaTurtlesGame/README.md

 # **Surface**

-The surface of this site is easy on the eye with eye catching images and an easy navigational panel.
-I opted for Pangolin font which is easy to read and very eye catching.
-All sections are aligned correctly apart from the Band images section.
-I struggled with this section as everytime I changed the 'Class' from row it would vertically align my images, this class I got from Bootstrap, I corrected this as much as I could by using padding
+The Surface of my website was to obtain and eye catching feeling, I feel obtained this by using lots of colour and interesting images of the Turtles.
+I Used shutterstock for some of my images and the others I gained from the internet

 # **Technologies Used**

 - Html - Html was used to create the layout of the website
 - CSS - CSS was used to syle my website
+- Javascript - I used Javascript to flip my 'Game' cards around and incorporate the music function as long as the timer and move counter
 - Balsamiq Wireframes - Balsamiq was used to create wireframes to get an idea of layout
 - [Bootstrap](https://getbootstrap.com/) - I used bootstrap for responsivness and created an image carousel, I also used the CDN for this project and Bootstrap Grid
 - W3Schools - I found W3Schools extremelly helpful with this project and I used this responsive form [W3Schools](https://www.w3schools.com/css/tryit.asp?filename=trycss_form_responsive) i altered it a bit to suit my website